-Kaiser Hot Spring is good medicine for any soul in need of beautiful surroundings and the soothing quiet of nature.
-It’s a scenic, moderate hike that’s close enough to do as a day trip from the Phoenix area.
+A trip to Kaiser Hot Spring near Wikieup, AZ is good medicine for anyone needing to unplug from it all and bask in the beautiful surroundings and the soothing quiet of nature.
+It’s a scenic, moderate hike that’s close enough to do as a day-trip from the Phoenix area.

 No need to rush this hike.
 Take your time to absorb the sights and sounds (or lack of) in the mile or so journey down the dry river bed to the spring.
 Wear clothes you can get wet in and bring water, snacks and a towel to make the most of it.

 Video of the Kaiser Hot Spring experience:

-Getting to Kaiser Hot Spring
+How to get to Kaiser Hot Spring

-You may get the feeling you went by it or went the wrong way, but you really can’t miss it because the water from the spring spills out into the wash.
+You may get the feeling you went by the spring or went the wrong way, but you really can’t miss it because the water from the spring spills out into the wash.

+Read to go?
 This map will help you get there: